framework-one/framework-one.github.io/source/documentation/4.0/using-di-one.markdown

     var bf = new ioc( [ "/model", "/controllers" ] );
     bf.onLoad( "LoadListener" );

-You cannot do this when you let FW/1 create DI/1 for you, because it calls `addBean()` to add itself to DI/1's bean factory (as `"fw"`) and so the load listener has already triggered by the time `setupApplication()` is called.
-You also cannot add more load listeners inside your load listener method itself!
+If you let FW/1 manage your DI/1 bean factory for you, you need to specify the load listener as part of the configuration (`diConfig`) as shown below.

+Note that you cannot add load listeners inside your load listener method itself!
 If you want to add more load listeners, your best choice is to extend `ioc.cfc` and in your `init()` function, after calling `super.init()`, call `this.onLoad()` to register them before you `return this;`.
 You can easily tell FW/1 to use you extended version of DI/1 with the `variables.framework.diComponent` setting.

 Note that a load listener can also be passed as a function or closure, or as a CFC instance, so if you only wanted to eagerly load the singletons, you could declare it inline like this: